sguessou/sso-clojure/README.md

 * Access type -> `confidential`
 * Root URL -> `http://localhost:3000`

-To get the endpoints in use in our authorization client, go to the test realm you created earlier and click on the endpoints link.
+To list the Keycloak endpoints in use in our authorization client, load your test realm page and click on the endpoints link.
 You should get a similar listing as in the pic below:

 ![Openid-configuration image](images/openid-configuration.png)

-And lastly add a new test user.
+Lastly add a new user for login purposes.

 ## Authorization Client (Clojure)
 The Clojure projects are managed with the Clojure CLI tool.
 The `deps.edn` file holds the configuration and the needed dependencies.

-Run this command to load the client server at port 3000:
+Run this command to run the client server at port 3000:
 ```
 $ clj -M -m core.sso-clojure
 ```